-I choose to work the senior insurance market for many reasons.
+I choose to work in the senior insurance market for many reasons.
 First of all, there is the age triggered Medicare need.
 Almost all seniors consider age 65 a pivotal turning point in which they need to address their insurance needs.
 There are 10,000 turning 65 seniors every day in America.
 They all need help!
 They will all buy or enroll in some type of insurance program.
 Translated; a hard-working insurance agent will have many people to “help” by selling Medicare supplements or Medicare advantage products.
-Many of these sales require no payment from the insured and pay the agent generous level commissions for at least 6 years.
+Many of these sales require no payment from the insured and pay the agent generous level commissions for at least six years.

 Before I bore you with information; your success in this market should provide you with a second year income approaching $200,000 (which I will illustrate below).
 I think you’ll agree that compares favorably to most other professions.

 I’m just getting started here.
 There is generally no medical underwriting for turning 65 seniors and simplified underwriting in many other situations.
 As a result of poor advice and/or decision making; many of these individuals have no life insurance.
-SIMPLIFIED issue, high commission final expense products address this need.
+The SIMPLIFIED issue, high commission final expense products address this need.
 In contrast, try getting a $1,000,000 term policy issued.
 Good luck!
 The amazing thing is the premiums and commissions are often similar.
 Perhaps favoring the final expense policy.

 Did I mention the potential for 401K rollovers?
 Yes, it’s there.
 These are generally lucrative transactions.